Connie Francis discography

 This is the discography of American pop singer Connie Francis.
-Throughout her career, she has sold 100 million records worldwide.
-In 1959, she was recognized as the then best-selling female recording artist in Germany and was once hailed as the worlds best-selling female vocalist in history at that time.
-She was the first woman to reach #1 on Billboard Hot 100.
-Billboard ranked her as the 8th Top Artist of the Decade (60s).
+Throughout her career, she sold 200 million records worldwide.
+In 1959, she was recognized as the then best-selling female recording artist in Germany and was once hailed as the world's best-selling female vocalist in history at that time.
+She was the first woman to reach number one on the Billboard Hot 100.
+Billboard ranked her as the 8th Top Artist of the Decade for the 1960s.